hobbist2102/RSVP_APP_CURSOR_COpilot/MULTI_TENANT_ARCHITECTURE.md

 3. Extract event ID from request using `getEventIdFromRequest` or from event context
 4. Pass the event ID to repository operations

+### Client-Side Integration

+1. Access the current event context using `useEventContext()` or `useCurrentEvent()`
+2. Check `isValidEventContext` before attempting tenant-specific operations
+3. Use `setCurrentEvent()` to switch the active tenant
+4. For tenant-specific API endpoints, add event ID to the query key to ensure proper cache management
+5. When creating new tenant-specific data, use `withTenantId` on the server side

 ## Example Usage

+### Server-Side Example

 ```typescript
 // In a route handler: